samtaufa/nomoa.bsd/src/about/site.md

 such as: 'filename.mdtext'.

-For example, change the Address bar URL for this page from 'site.html' to ['site.mdtext'](site.mdtext) and hit enter you can read the 'markdown' version of the page content.
+For example, change the Address bar URL for this page from 'site.html' to ['site.md'](site.md) and hit enter you can read the 'markdown' version of the page content.
 (Your browser may interpret the page as partial html, so some of the embedded html may not show up correctly.)

-The majority of pages on this site have been written in Markdown 2 text format, with a convention of the text file having the extension '.mdtext'.
+The majority of pages on this site have been written in Markdown 2 text format, with a convention of the text file having the extension '.md'.
 The original files are copied onto the site together with the generated '.html' file.

 ### Workflow - Freedom to choose